How to Support Black Owned Businesses: A Complete Guide

-By supporting the black owned businesses, not only will you be empowering black people but you will also preserving black heritage and generational wealth.
+By supporting the black owned businesses, not only will you be empowering black people, but you will also be preserving black heritage and generational wealth.

 But how do you support black owned businesses?

-If that is a question that is top of mind for you, then this article go into what you can do to support black small business owners and help them grow.
+If that is a question that is top of mind for you, then this article goes into what you can do to support black small business owners and help them grow.

-1. Black-owned businesses generate over $150 billion in revenue annually.
+1. Black-owned US businesses generate over $150 billion in revenue annually.

-At only $150b in revenue annually, supporting black-owned businesses can help to increase revenue and create more job opportunities for the black community.
+At only $150b in revenue annually, supporting black-owned businesses can help to increase revenue and create more job opportunities for black American business owners.

-2. Black-owned businesses have a higher rate of business ownership than any other minority group.
+2. Black-owned businesses have a higher business ownership rate than any other minority group.

-Despite facing systemic barriers and discrimination, black people continue to start and own businesses at a higher rate than other minority groups.
-Black owned businesses have a higher rate of business ownership
+Despite systemic barriers and discrimination, black people continue to start and own businesses more than other minority groups.
+Black owned businesses have a higher rate of business ownership.

 3. Black business owners are more likely to hire black employees.

-By supporting black-owned businesses, you are also supporting the black community as a whole.
-This will lead to more people being hired by black owned businesses which will result to more capital per household income
+By supporting black-owned businesses, you also support African Americans.
+This will lead to more people being hired by black owned companies which will result in more capital per household income.

-4. Black owned companies are more likely to be located in low-income areas.
+4. Black owned companies are likelier to be located in low-income areas.

-These businesses often provide essential goods and services to the community and can help to revitalize the local economy.
+Minority-owned businesses often provide essential goods and services to black households and can help to revitalize the local economy.

 5. Black-owned businesses face significant barriers to funding and support.